Fiardika/Prv-Documentation-Test/README.md

 ## Phase 1 - Infrastructure Creation
 Phase 1 will provide infrastructure creation using Terraform.
-There are 3 Terraform script
+There are 3 Terraform scripts
 - VPC
 - EKS
 - EC2